Skip to main content

 Line items that you have previously reconciled will be displayed in ascending order based on the sequence in which they were reconciled (ticked).
 Unreconciled items are displayed as '999'.

 Continue with the reconciliation of this sheet.
-For further details of the process, see section 'Bank Reconciliation Screen' above.
+For further details of the process, see the section 'Bank Reconciliation Screen' above.

 Split

-You would use the 'Split' button in a situation where a single deposit total that appears in your TASS Cash Book on a certain date, is represented by two amounts on your bank statement.
-When you split a deposit total it will create a second line in the bank reconciliation for the same date with a description of 'Manually Split'.
+When you split a deposit total, it will create a second line in the bank reconciliation for the same date with a description of 'Manually Split'.

 Important!